ampproject/amphtml/extensions/amp-bind/amp-bind.md

 - Expressions do **not** have access to globals like `window` or `document`
 - Only whitelisted functions are allowed
 - Custom functions, classes and control flow statements (e.g. `for`) are disallowed
-- Undefined variables, array-index-out-of-bounds return `null` instead of throwing errors
+- Undefined variables and array-index-out-of-bounds return `null` instead of throwing errors

 #### BNF-like grammar